Toddler tantrums are an inevitable part of parenting but a little preparation can go a long way when it comes to negotiating with your spirited child.

 We all want our kids to understand the decisions we make and ideally learn from them, so it’s tempting to over-explain them in the hope the message gets through.
 Chris advises keeping your explanations concise – big words and bigger sentences will just get lost in translation.

 “You want to be fair and reasonable and want them to understand, but often it’s all flying over their heads,” she says.
-“Don’t keep discussing the issue.
+For important issues, Chris advises: “Don’t keep discussing the issue.
 You need to be ‘I’ve told you and now I’m doing it’.
 As parents, often there’s a tendency to talk too much.”

 5. Don’t be afraid to say no

-Sometimes we cave in because we’re tired/ fearful of the fall-out that could follow if we tell Little Miss or Master they can’t have the iPad or another biscuit.
+Sometimes we cave in because we’re tired, or fearful of the fall-out that could follow if we tell Little Miss or Master they can’t have the iPad or another biscuit.
 But according to Chris, if you stand firm, they often react better than you think and accept your decision.

 “We fear it because little toddlers have big tantrums,” explains Chris.
 “When they get up to two-and-a-half to three years of age, they’ve got the power of rational thought so often they understand you’re not going to change your mind.
 The next time you do it, they know you mean what you say.
 If the tantrum happens, just ignore it.
 They need to learn that tantrums don’t work, because that’s what happens in the outside world, at daycare or school.”